wackou/bts_tools/docs/core_concepts.rst

-- there are a number of blockchains for which we know a git repo that we can use to build a client. these are called "build environments", and currently can be any one of [bts, steem, ppy, muse]
+- there are a number of blockchains for which we know a git repo that we can use to build a client. these are called "build environments", and currently can be any one of [bts, bts-testnet, steem, ppy, ppy-testnet, muse]
 - when a binary is compiled, you want to run an instance of it.
 This is called a "client" and each has its own data dir, network ports, etc. so you can run more than 1 simultaneously.
 - furthermore, each client can assume 1 or more "roles", which describe its function to the